Wimbledon 2019 - Queuing Overnight For Tickets

-Camping Mat: Small camping mattress.
-Essential if you want to get any sleep as the ground can be very hard and cold.
+Camping mattress/inflatable bed: Essential if you want to get any sleep as the ground can be very hard and cold.

 Radio: Tune into Wimbledon Radio 87.7 FM (8am onwards) to check the Order Of Play, latest news & results, weather reports, etc. While on court, the radio can also provide commentary on the match you're watching, providing you're on the court they're commentating on.

 Waterproof Jacket: Essential, even if just a small packable one.

 Umbrella: Not just for the rain, but can also be useful to shield you from the sun during the day.

 Camera: Bring your best camera to get some great shots during your day(s) at Wimbledon.